shadaashraf/Smart-home-project-using-AVR-/README.md

 Power on the system and follow the LCD prompts for user authentication and system operation.

 ## Communication Protocol
-The communication protocol between master and slave devices enables the exchange of commands and data for controlling appliances and exchanging status information.
+The communication protocol between master and slave devices is SPI, it's enables the exchange of commands and data for controlling appliances and exchanging status information.

 ## Dependencies
 - **AVR Toolchain:** Compiler and toolchain for building AVR-based projects.
-- **AVR-Libc:** C library for AVR microcontrollers.
+- **DIO Driver:** Driver for interfacing with digital input/output (DIO) pins.
+- **SPI Driver:** Driver for SPI communication protocol.
+- **ADC Driver:** Driver for analog-to-digital conversion.
+- **Keypad Driver:** Driver for interfacing with keypad input devices.
+- **EEPROM Driver:** Driver for interfacing with EEPROM memory.
+- **Timer Driver:** Driver for managing timer modules.
-- **LCD Library:** Library for interfacing with the LCD display.
+- **LCD Driver:** Library for interfacing with the LCD display.
-- **Sensor and Actuator Libraries:** Libraries for interfacing with sensors and actuators.

 ## License
 This project is licensed under the Online diploma with Eng.Mohamed zaghloul.